 Additional thanks go to Kathryn "Kate" Shipley of the Louisiana Alliance of Children's Advocacy Centers and Leann McCallum of the Greater New Orleans Human Trafficking Task Force, who helped gather data from providers within their respective networks.
-DCFS staff Walter Fahr and Kristen Brown worked with the providers and drafted this report for the Legislature.
+DCFS staff Walter Fahr and Kristen Brown worked with the providers and drafted this report for the Legislature, along with assistance from Steven Lane.